 Additional meanings of Voluntary Resignation are provided below;

-1. Voluntary Resignation refers to the Executive’s voluntary resignation from the Company through the delivery of a Notice of Resignation.
-The term “Notice of Resignation” refers to a written resignation letter addressed to the Board and delivered to the Company in compliance with the terms of this Section 6.4.
+1. Voluntary Resignation refers to the Executive’s voluntary resignation from the Company by delivering a Notice of Resignation.
+The term “Notice of Resignation” refers to a written resignation letter addressed to the Board and returned to the Company in compliance with the terms of this Section 6.4.

-The Resignation Notice shall specify the date of resignation and whether the Executive believes the resignation is for Good Reason.
-If the Executive believes that the resignation is for Good Reason, the Notice of Resignation shall also include in reasonable detail the Executive’s rationale for believing that the resignation is for Good Reason, including the elements of the definition of Good Reason that the Executive believes apply.
+The Resignation Notice shall specify the resignation date and whether the Executive believes the resignation is for Good Reason.
+Suppose the Executive acknowledges that the resignation is for Good Reason.
+In that case, the Notice of Resignation shall also include in reasonable detail the Executive’s rationale for believing that the resignation is for Good Reason, including the elements of the definition of Good Reason Executive believes apply.

-2. Voluntary Resignation means any termination of Executive’s employment with the Company on the Executive’s own initiative, including retirement, except for termination of Executive’s employment for Good Reason, which shall not be considered a “Voluntary Resignation” for the purposes of this Agreement.
+2. Voluntary Resignation means any termination of the Executive’s employment with the Company on the Executive’s initiative, including retirement, except for termination of the Executive’s employment for Good Reason, which shall not be considered a “Voluntary Resignation” for this Agreement.

 4. Voluntary Resignation refers to the Executive’s employment being terminated because of his voluntary resignation, which includes retirement, as defined in Section 3.
 APPENDIX I AUTHORIZED RELEASE This Legal Release (“Release”) is made between Advanced Energy Industries, Inc. (the “Company”) and (“Executive”) (individually and together, the “Parties”).